mukund2124/Math-behind-AI-ML-/README.md

-Answer to the first part of question2.
+# Answer to the first part
 The most appropriate metric to compare distances between any two different paths on a constrained 2D grid is the Manhattan distance or the Taxicab distance.
 This metric is better suited than the Euclidean distance because the paths are constrained to horizontal and vertical